 Which leads nicely onto Problem Number 2 – the harsh sunlight.
 As it was coming from over the left shoulders of the girls it served as a nice separation light which, if I under exposed the background slightly, would make them really ‘pop’.
 But that would also leave faces in shadow, so out came the lighting.

 Working in manual mode, I set my 5D MkII to sync at it’s max sync speed (1/200th) but in order to get some detail in the bright sky I was having to shoot at f/10 which meant needing to drive the flashes hard.
 So hard in fact that in order to keep a decent recycle time I had to gang 3 SB-28 at 1/2 power though a single shoot through umbrella.
 Think Joe McNally‘s speedlight tree on a budget!
-Not pretty, but effective.

 With lights and locations sorted, it was time to bring on the car and the girls.
-This always draws an instant crowd at car shows but thanks to the location, apart from a few passing cars, the onlookers were behind the camera.
+This always draws an instant crowd at car shows but due to the location, apart from a few passing cars, the onlookers were behind the camera.